wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.4 =
+- Consolidated "Brute Force" features by moving all such features to the "Brute Force" menu.
+- Improved the file change detection scan feature: Introduced a button allowing admin to view the file change results from the last scan and fixed small bug whereby the change detected flag was not being cleared for applicable cases.
+- Fixed a small bug with "rename login page" feature.
+- Made wp-config.php and .htaccess file backups more secure.
+Thanks to @wzp for the tip.
+- Made the login code more robust by catering for cases where the "wp_login" action was not passing 2 parameters.

 = 3.3 =
 - Added a brand new brute force prevention feature - Rename Login Page.
 This feature can be found in the new menu item called "Brute Force".